Newchurch, Powys

 Newchurch (Llannewydd) is a small rural village in Powys, Wales, centred around St Mary's Church.
 The village is within the community of Gladestry, about 5 mi north of Hay-on-Wye, and is on the Offa's Dyke Path, one of the UK's National Trails.

 The church of St Mary is Grade II listed, and was rebuilt in 1856–57.
-Francis Kilvert, the Welsh clergyman and diarist, was a frequent visitor.
+Francis Kilvert, the English clergyman and diarist, was a frequent visitor.
 The adjoining Great House and its barn are also Grade II listed.
 Great House is described by Cadw as a "late C15 cruck-framed hall house, notable for the great span of its trusses, at 28ft the widest yet recorded in Wales."

 Until 1983 Newchurch was a community.